-Legislative Decree 598 grants an extension for the payment of the income Tax corresponding to fiscal year 2019, with the exemption of the applicable interest, charges or penalties, to the following taxpayers: Smalt taxpayers that have to pay income Tax equal or less than US \$10,000, can make the corresponding payment up to in eight monthly instalments.
+Legislative Decree 598 grants an extension for the payment of the Income Tax corresponding to fiscal year 2019, with the exemption of the applicable interest, charges or penalties, to the following taxpayers: Small taxpayers that have to pay income Tax equal or less than US \$10,000.00, can make the corresponding payment up to in eight monthly instalments.
 To access to this benefit, the taxpayer will have to request authorization to the General Treasury Directorate and 2020.
-The extension is not applicable to taxpayers that have to pay income Tax, equal or less than US \$25,000.00, can make the payment up to 31 May 2020.
-The extension is not applicable to taxpayers that have valid tax incentives granted according to the Tourism Law.
-The payment of the Special Tax on tourism has been suspended for three months.
-Legislative Decree 598 grants an extension for the payment of the income Tax corresponding to fiscal year 2019 with the exemption of the applicable interest, charges or penalties, to the following taxpayers: Taxpayers that generate, transmit, distribute and sale electric power can make the payment of the income Tax up to in eight monthly instalments.
-To access to this benefit, the taxpayer will have to request authorization to the General Treasury Directorate and pay in May, 2020, the 10% of the income Tax self assessed.
-Taxpayers that render at least two of the following services: cable TV, internet and fixed or mobile telephony, can make the payment of the advance income Tax equator to the following taxpayers: Taxpayers that render at least two of the payment of the advance income Tax corresponding to March, April and May, 2020, with the exemption of the advance income Tax corresponding to March, April and May, 2020, with the exemption of the advance income Tax corresponding to March, April and May, 2020, with the exemption of the advance income Tax corresponding to March, April and May, 2020, upt in six monthly instal
+The extension is not applicable to taxpayers that have to pay income Tax, equal or tess than US \$25,000.00, can make the payment up to 31 May 2020.
+The extension is not applicable to taxpayers that have volta and pay in Come Tax, equal or tess than US \$25,000.00, can make the payment up to 31 May 2020.
+The extension is not applicable to taxpayers that have volta and pay income Tax, equal or tess than US \$25,000.00, can make the payment up to 31 May 2020.
+The extension is not applicable to taxpayers that have volta the payment of the income Tax, equal or tess than US \$25,000.00, can make the payment up to 31 May 2020.
+The extension for the payment of the income Tax corresponding to fiscal year 2019 with the exemption of the applicable interest, charges or penalties, to the following taxpayers: Taxpayers that generate, transmit, distribute and sale electric power can make the payment of the following taxpayers will have to request authorization to the General Treasury Directorate and pay in May, 2020, the 10% of the income Tax corresponding to March, April and May, 2020, the 10% of the income Tax return must be filed no later than 30 April 2020.
+In all the previously mentioned cases, the Income Tax care corresponding to March, April and May, 2020, with the exemption of the applicable interest, charges or penalties, to the following taxpayers: Taxpayers that render at least two of the following taxpayers cable TV, internet and fixed or mobile telephony, can make the payment of the